pali-english/pali-english.github.io/README.md

 realizing it’s all just a mirage,
 and cutting off Māra’s blossoming,
 vanish from the King of Death.

+    Pheṇūpamaṁ kāyamimaṁ viditvā:
+        Pheṇūpamaṁ: Like foam
+        Kāyamimaṁ: This body
+        Viditvā: Knowing, understanding

+    Marīcidhammaṁ abhisambudhāno:
+        Marīcidhammaṁ: Like a mirage
+        Abhisambudhāno: Fully understanding, realizing

+    Chetvāna mārassa papupphakāni:
+        Chetvāna: Having cut off
+        Mārassa: Of Māra (Māra is a demon who tempts humans into unwholesome actions and keeps them stuck in the cycle of samsara, or rebirth)
+        Papupphakāni: The flowers, the blossoming (Metaphorically it can refer to the temptations or illusions presented by Māra)

+    Adassanaṁ maccurājassa gacche:
+        Adassanaṁ: Invisible, vanish
+        Maccurājassa: To the king of death (Another term for Māra, as he is associated with death in the sense of continuing the cycle of rebirth)
+        Gacche: Go, proceed

 Pupphāni heva pacinantaṁ,
 byāsattamanasaṁ naraṁ;
 Suttaṁ gāmaṁ mahoghova,